Do I need to be licensed to do child care in my home?

 What’s required to get a license?

-You must contact your local Department of Children and Family Services to obtain an appication and submit it for processing.
+You must contact your local Department of Children and Family Services (DCFS) to obtain an application and submit it for processing.

 - No fee is charged to get a child care license